|License Type||SaaS & On-Premise|

 - You've observed the application working normally without the agent.

-- You've observed a page of the application "crashing" (returning a 500 error) under the agent.
+- You've observed a page of the application "crashing" (returning a 500 error) with the agent.

 - There are no errors for ."NET Runtime" and "Application Error" in the Windows Event Log.

-- There may be warnings for "ASP.NET" in the Windows Event Log.
-The warning should look similar to the following:
+- There may be warnings for "ASP.NET" in the Windows Event Log, for example: